dheerubhai-101/dheerubhai-101/README.md

 ## Hi there 👋

-I am Mechanical Engineer with a focus on Aerospace and Robotics.
+I am a Mechanical Engineer with a focus on Aerospace and Robotics.
 My interests are in Planning, Controls and Navigation.
 I like exploring these in the aspects of Space Exploration.

 <!--
 **dheerubhai-101/dheerubhai-101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.